-Treatment For Poison Ivy, Oak, & Sumac With Basic First Aid
+How To Treat Poison Ivy, Oak, & Sumac With Basic First Aid

 Now, imagine getting that same itch, multiplying its intensity by ten, and having to deal with it for two straight weeks with only the tiniest bit of relief.
-If you can imagine that, then you’ll have a good sense of how poison ivy, oak, and sumac work.
+If you can imagine that, then you’ll have a good sense of how poison ivy, poison oak, and poison sumac work.

 What Is Poison Ivy, Oak, and Sumac?